|Page tools: Print Page Print All RSS Search this Product|

 50 The specificity with which open cases are able to be coded is directly related to the amount and type of information available on the NCIS.
 The amount of information available for open cases varies considerably from no information to detailed police, autopsy and toxicology reports.
 There may also be interim findings of 'intent'.

-51 The manner or intent of an injury which leads to death, is determined by whether the injury was inflicted purposefully or not (in some cases, intent cannot be determined) and, when it is inflicted purposefully (intentional), whether the injury was self-inflicted (suicide) or inflicted by another person (assault).
+51 The manner or intent of an injury which leads to death, is determined by whether the injury was inflicted purposefully or not.
+When it was inflicted purposefully (intentional), a determination should be made as to whether the injury was self-inflicted (suicide) or inflicted by another person (assault).
+However, intent cannot be determined in all cases.

 Revisions Process and other Quality Improvements

-53 To improve the quality of ICD coding, all coroner certified deaths registered after 1 January 2006 are now subject to a revisions process.
-If the case remains open on the NCIS, the ABS will investigate and use additional information from police reports, toxicology reports, autopsy reports and coroners' findings to assign a more specific cause of death to these open cases.
-The use of this additional information at either 12 or 24 months after initial processing increases the specificity of the assigned ICD-10 codes over time.
-As 12 or 24 months have passed since initial processing, many Coronial cases will be closed, with the coroner having determined the underlying cause of death and allowing the ABS to code a more specific cause of death.
+55 The revisions process to date has focused on cases that remain open on the NCIS database.
+ABS coders investigate and use additional information from police reports, toxicology reports, autopsy reports and coroners' findings to assign more specific causes of death.
+The use of this additional information occurs at either 12 or 24 months after initial processing and the specificity of the assigned ICD-10 codes increase over time.
+As 12 or 24 months pass after initial processing, many coronial cases are closed, with the coroner having dispensed a cause of death and relevant reports become available.
+This allows ABS coders to assign a more specific cause of death.

-64 State/territory disaggregations of deaths of Aboriginal and Torres Strait Islander Australians by WHO Leading Causes (see Explanatory Notes 34-35) for the 2013 reference year are presented for New South Wales, Queensland, Western Australia and the Northern Territory only.
-No data are presented for South Australia, due to the small number of deaths by WHO leading causes - all causes have a count of fewer than 20 deaths, which is too small for the production of robust Standardised Death Rates (SDRs).
+63 Individual state/territory disaggregations of deaths of Aboriginal and Torres Strait Islander Australians by WHO Leading Causes (see Explanatory Notes 34-35) for the 2015 reference year are presented for New South Wales, Queensland, Western Australia and the Northern Territory only.
+No data are presented for South Australia, due to the small number of deaths by WHO leading causes - most causes have a count of fewer than 20 deaths, which is too small for the production of robust Standardised Death Rates (SDRs).
 See Explanatory Notes 40-42 for further details.

 DEATHS BY TYPE OF CERTIFIER

-69 For deaths registered in 2013, 13.2% were certified by a coroner.
-There are variations between jurisdictions in relation to the proportion of deaths certified by a coroner, ranging from 10.3% deaths certified by a coroner and registered in New South Wales, to 25.0% of deaths certified by a coroner and registered in the Northern Territory.
-The proportion of deaths certified by a coroner in 2013 is comparable to previous years.
+67 For deaths in the 2015 reference year, 12.8% were certified by a coroner.
+There are variations between jurisdictions in relation to the proportion of deaths certified by a coroner, ranging from 9.7% of deaths certified by a coroner and registered in New South Wales, to 25.2% of deaths certified by a coroner and registered in the Northern Territory.
+The proportion of deaths certified by a coroner in 2015 is comparable to previous years.

 Use of Iris as a new auto-coding system and implementation of updates to ICD-10

-70 The 2013 reference year cause of death data presented in this publication was coded using the Iris coding system.
-This system replaced the Mortality Medical Data System (MMDS) which was used for coding cause of death data for the 1997-2012 reference years.
-The 2013 data coded in the Iris system applied an updated (2013) version of ICD-10 when coding multiple causes of death and selecting the underlying cause of death.
-For further details on the change to Iris coding software and its associated impacts on 2013 data, please see Technical Note, Iris Software: Understanding Coding and Process Improvements.
+69 From the 2013 reference year onwards, the cause of death data presented in this publication was coded using the Iris coding software.
+This system replaced the Mortality Medical Data System (MMDS), which was used for coding cause of death data for the 1997-2012 reference years.
+Like MMDS, Iris is an automated coding system.
+Iris assigns ICD-10 codes to the diseases and conditions listed on the death certificate and then applies decision tables to select the underlying cause of death.
+For further details on the change to Iris coding software and associated impacts on data, please see the ABS Implementation of the Iris Software: Understanding Coding and Process Improvements Technical Note, in the Causes of Death, Australia, 2013 (cat. no. 3303.0) publication.

 Coding of perinatal deaths

-73 Process changes have led to a reduction in the number of both stillbirths and neonatal deaths where a 'main condition in mother' was recorded for 2013 compared to previous years.
-This has led to a reduction in the number of records assigned within the code block P00-P04: Fetus and newborn affected by maternal factors and by complications of pregnancy, labour and delivery.
+72 From the 2013 reference year onwards, process changes have led to a reduction in the number of both stillbirths and neonatal deaths where a 'main condition in mother' was recorded, compared to previous years.
+This has led to a reduction in the number of records assigned within the code block P00-P04: Fetus and newborn affected by maternal factors and by complications of pregnancy, labour and delivery, as main condition in the mother.
+These changes will affect data output in the Perinatal data cube of this publication only.

 Increased number of deaths, New South Wales